jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

 | Maximum number of tables          | 256                               |
 +-----------------------------------+-----------------------------------+

-[Limits in Amazon DynamoDB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html) in the *Amazon DynamoDB Developer Guide*.
+For more information about these limits, see [Limits in Amazon DynamoDB](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Limits.html) in the *Amazon DynamoDB Developer Guide*.

 Amazon EC2 Container Registry (Amazon ECR) Limits {#limits_ecr}
 -------------------------------------------------